p2k3m/InfiniteRails/docs/portals-of-dimension-plan.md

 # Portals of Dimension Recovery Plan

 This document unifies the design brief (“Comprehensive Analysis and Enhancement Specifications for Infinite Rails: Portals of Dimension”) with the current state of the repository.
-Each section summarises the required behaviour, explains what is missing today, and outlines concrete implementation steps.
-The prompts originally prepared for coding agents remain available in [`docs/coding-agent-prompts.md`](./coding-agent-prompts.md); the guidance below adds sequencing, ownership, and validation hooks so the team can stage the work across multiple pull requests.
+The sandbox renderer already satisfies the brief’s core gameplay requirements; the notes below focus on lifting the advanced renderer to the same standard and cataloguing stretch goals beyond the sandbox baseline.
+The prompts originally prepared for coding agents remain available in [`docs/coding-agent-prompts.md`](./coding-agent-prompts.md) for focused automation work.

 ## 1. Initialization and Onboarding

 **Spec intent**: Load into a full-screen Three.js scene with a 64×64 grass island, day/night cycle, Steve spawn, and a five-second controls overlay.

-**Current state**: `script.js` sets up minimal Three.js imports but never instantiates a renderer, scene graph, or geometry.
-The tutorial overlay mentioned in the brief does not exist and the UI panels reference controls that are not wired.
+**Current state**: Sandbox mode (`simple-experience.js`) instantiates the renderer, generates the terrain, animates lighting, and shows the onboarding overlay.
+Advanced mode still uses placeholder logic in `script.js` and needs to adopt the sandbox bootstrap.

 **Action plan**: